What will I learn?

 Maths skills are included in the assessment of biology; a minimum of 10% of the marks in biology assess mathematical skills.

-AQA GCSE biology and AQA GCSE combined science are both good routes to study biology at A level in the Sixth Form.
+AQA GCSE biology is a good route to study biology at A level in the Sixth Form.